 Iron deficiency is one of the most common issues athletes face.
-The effects of exercise on the thyroid gland and subsequent interplay between hormones, often goes unrecognised.
-Our Sports Naturopath and Nutritionist Kate Smyth explains the link between iron, exercise, hormones and thyroid function.
+Iron and thyroid health go hand in hand and the effects of exercise on the thyroid gland and hormones are not well understood.

 Signs that your thyroid function may be underactive (hypothyroid) include fatigue, unexplained weight gain, headaches, low blood pressure, dry skin, constipation and cold intolerance.
 These early signs of cellular hypothyroidism can appear when blood pathology remains within standard ranges.